The Youth and Community Development Degree develops your knowledge, skills and experience to support and empower young people.

 This course welcomes mature students and values their experience.
 In some cases an alternative experiential and academic profile may be accepted for entry.

-You must complete a declaration form and enhanced CRB disclosure application form before starting the course, which needs to be cleared in accordance with DMU’s admissions policy.
+You must complete a declaration form and enhanced Disclosure and Barring Service application form before starting the course, which needs to be cleared in accordance with DMU’s admissions policy.
 Contact us for up-to-date information.

 Personal Statement selection criteria